Omeda raises $2.2M to relaunch Epic’s dead Paragon as Predecessor

 GFR Fund led the investment round, with Inventure, Progression Fund, 1Up Ventures, Aream & Co., and Ride Ventures along with gaming angel investors Chris Lee, Jas Purewal, and Rupert Loman.

-Teppei Tsutsui, managing partner of GFR Fund, is joining Omeda’s board.
+Teppei Tsutsui, the managing partner of GFR Fund, is joining Omeda’s board.
 In an interview, Tsutsui said, “We are kind of seriously focused on investing games and game-related companies.
 Gaming is becoming more community-driven right now.
 When Robbie reached out to me, we saw how committed he was.
 We also saw that MOBA should be a big opportunity on the console side, as none of the MOBAs have been successful on the console.”

 The developer has a lot of community support, with 100,000 signups and 35,000 Discord members.
 The funding will be used to double the size of the studio and make key hires, including senior gameplay programmers, Unreal Engine programmers, lead VFX artist, and technical artists.
 The team has 12 people, many of whom came from the Paragon community.